Online Resource for CPP Disability Participants in 2023

 Describe CPP Disability

-A program that replaces income is the CPP disability benefit.
+CPP Disability is a program that replaces lost income.
 It is managed by Service Canada and provides disability benefits to those who qualify.
 You must satisfy age, contribution, and disability requirements in order to be eligible for CPP Disability.
 By submitting an application to Service Canada, you can apply.
 After reviewing your claim, they decide whether to accept or reject it.
-You are granted and receive a monthly payment.
+If accepted, you receive a monthly payment.
 Age 65 can receive these payments.

 Children's Disability Benefit under the CPP